Imzarth/odin-recipes/README.md

-I gueess I know the basics of git and html and will make a recipe site now
+I gueess I know the basics of git and html and will make a recipe site now smileyface